Frequently Asked Questions

 What is the required minimum credit score?

 An important element of qualifying for a mortgage is your credit score.
-Your lender pulls a credit report to look at your credit score.
-Different loan types have different qualifying scores:
+We pull a credit report to look at your credit score.
+Different loan types have different qualifying scores, but generally a minimum score of 580 is needed.

 Which loan type is best for me?

-Mortgage lenders offer a wide variety of loans designed to meet the needs of buyers.
+We offer a wide variety of loans designed to meet your needs.
 The most common types of loans obtained by first-time buyers are:

 - Conventional loans.
 This is the most common type of mortgage loan.
 Conventional loans can be for as long as 30 years or as short as five years, with options in between.
 They can be fixed-rate or adjustable rate.
-Conventional loans are provided by banks as well as private mortgage lenders like Mortgage 1.
 When most people think about home loans, the conventional loan is the one they are thinking of.

 How much house can I afford?